North Korean Embassy in Madrid incident: Reactions

-The North Korean government did not make a public comment until 37 days later, when the foreign ministry called the assault a "grave terrorist attack" and suggested FBI involvement.
+Pyongyang stated that the raid was a breach of their sovereignty and a terrorist attack, suggesting FBI involvement.
+In a statement, the embassy said the attack had caused "severe mental, physical and material damage on the members of the diplomatic staff and their families".
 The government demanded an investigation into an "act of extortion" by a "small-fry organisation" that Korean Central News Agency said "should never be tolerated".
 They said they would wait patiently and acknowledge the Spanish investigation in line with international law, although former North Korean diplomat Thae Yong-ho said the DPRK government would be "putting pressure" on Spain over the incident.
 They also said their embassy staff had been tortured, and the DPRK summoned their ambassadors to Russia, the United States and the United Nations back to Pyongyang.
-According to Thae Yong-ho, this reflects the importance the regime places on its decryption software.